-As the International Chamber of Commerce (ICC) celebrates its Centenary in 2019, the world business organization is pleased to announce the preparation and publication of Incoterms® 2020.
-This newest edition of the Incoterms® rules – available this September – will help prepare business for the next century of global trade.
+The International Chamber of Commerce (ICC) announced the preparation and publication of Incoterms® 2020.
+This newest edition of the Incoterms® rules will help prepare business for the next century of global trade.

 ICC – for which USCIB serves as the American National Committee and exclusive point of sale in the United States for ICC’s renowned business publications – is preparing for the publication of Incoterms® 2020, an update of the renowned regulations that define the responsibilities of buyers and sellers operating in the international trade system.

 USCIB and other ICC national committees around the world will hold an extensive series of training seminars to familiarize the trade community with the latest changes to the Incoterms® rules.

 What are Incoterms® rules?